coil-kt/coil/coil-compose/README.md

 `model` can either be the `ImageRequest.data` value - or the `ImageRequest` itself. `contentDescription` sets the text used by accessibility services to describe what this image represents.

+!!!
+Note
+    If you use Compose on JVM/desktop it's recommended to import `org.jetbrains.kotlinx:kotlinx-coroutines-swing:<coroutines-version>`.
+Coil relies on `Dispatchers.Main.immediate` to resolve images from the memory cache synchronously and `kotlinx-coroutines-swing` provides support for that on JVM (non-Android) platforms.

 ## AsyncImage

 `AsyncImage` is a composable that executes an image request asynchronously and renders the result.
 It supports the same arguments as the standard `Image` composable and additionally, it supports setting `placeholder`/`error`/`fallback` painters and `onLoading`/`onSuccess`/`onError` callbacks.
 Here's an example that loads an image with a circle crop, crossfade, and sets a placeholder: